HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc with UX improvements, and better code completion.
+Updated to the latest version of html-hc with UX improvements, better typing, and a new widget called flex-reveal.